35 Sights in Liège, Belgium (with Map and Images)

 Musée Wittert Jean-Michel Bourdoux / CC BY-SA 4.0

-The Wittert Museum, the art museum of the University of Liège, holds more than 65,000 works of various kinds.
-Located in one of the oldest wings of the university, Place du 20-Août in Liège, it changed its name in 2018 and was redeveloped.
-New signage has been installed and the exhibition spaces have been completely redesigned so that the semi-permanent exhibition "Wonders and curiosities from the art collections of the University of Liège" and temporary exhibitions can be presented alternately.
+The Wittert Museum, the art museum of the University of Liège, preserves more than 65,000 works of various kinds.
+Located in one of the oldest wings of the university, on the Place du 20-Août in Liège, it changed its name in 2018 and was renovated.
+New signage has been installed and the exhibition spaces have been completely redesigned so that the semi-permanent exhibition "Wonders and Curiosities of the Art Collections of the University of Liège" can be presented alternately with temporary exhibitions.

 Wikipedia: Musée Wittert (FR), Website